 - Select knee-length laboratory coats with button or snap closures. - Select laboratory coats that are composed of non-flammable materials, and fit snugly. - Laboratory clothing should be kept clean and replaced when necessary.
-Lab coats must be effectively decontaminated (i.e. autoclaved) PRIOR to laundering. - They type of laboratory coat (i.e. coat, smock, gown, full body suit, etc.) should be selected only after careful consideration of the specific hazard(s) and degree of protection required. - High-containment zones may require additional layers of protection based on the LRA. - Lab coats are not to be worn in non-laboratory areas (i.e. outside of the containment zone). - Lab coats must be stored separately from outside clothing within the laboratory.
+Lab coats must be effectively decontaminated (i.e. autoclaved) PRIOR to laundering. - They type of laboratory coat (i.e. coat, smock, gown, full body suit, etc.) should be selected only after careful consideration of the specific hazard(s) and degree of protection required. - High-containment zones may require additional layers of protection based on the LRA. - Lab coats are not to be worn in non-laboratory areas (i.e. outside of the containment zone). - Lab coats must be effectively decontaminated (i.e. autoclaved) PRIOR to laundering. - Lab coats must be stored separately from outside clothing within the laboratory.